College flag football

 College flag football is the sport of flag football played by student-athletes at colleges and universities.
-The National Association of Intercollegiate Athletics (NAIA) was the first college governing body to sanction flag football as a varsity women's sport in 2021.
+The National Association of Intercollegiate Athletics (NAIA) was the first college governing body in the U.S. to sanction flag football as a varsity women's sport in 2021.

 History

+The CONADEIP began crowning a national champion in flag football in 2011.
+The sport made its debut on the Universiada Nacional programme in 2018, alongside rugby sevens and sport climbing.

-The National Association of Intercollegiate Athletics (NAIA) partnered with the National Football League (NFL) to become the first college governing body to sanction flag football for female student-athletes at the varsity level.
+The National Association of Intercollegiate Athletics (NAIA) partnered with the National Football League (NFL) to become the first college governing body in the U.S. to sanction flag football for female student-athletes at the varsity level.
 Ten teams took part in the inaugural NAIA tournament in the spring of 2021.

+On September 8, 2023, the ITESM Santa Fe Campus Borregos, led by quarterback Diana Flores, defeated the three-time defending NAIA national champion Ottawa Braves by a score of 27–6 at NRG Stadium in Houston; the historic exhibition was held as part of the Mexican College Football Showcase.

-The National Junior College Athletic Association (NJCAA) followed and added the sport in the spring of 2023.
+The National Junior College Athletic Association (NJCAA) added the sport in the spring of 2023.
 The Atlantic East Conference of NCAA Division III became the first National Collegiate Athletic Association (NCAA) conference to sponsor the sport in the spring of 2025.
+Conference Carolinas, a member of NCAA Division II, added flag football in spring 2026.
+Following an NCAA recommendation, all three of its divisions voted at the January 2026 NCAA convention to add flag football to the organization's Emerging Sports for Women program, effective immediately.
+Similarly, U Sports will add women's flag football as a pilot sport beginning the 2027-28 season; it has been a varsity sport in Quebec's RSEQ since 2021.